logicly-au/pmhc-mds.com/_source/resources.md

 more detailed information regarding the PMHC MDS, see the [Data Specifications](https://docs.pmhc-mds.com/data-specification/).

 There are two versions of the PMHC MDS Service Provider Quick Reference Guide.
-If you are a service provider, it is recommended that you use the [PDF version](/doc/service-provider-quick-reference-guide.pdf) produced by the Department of Health.
-If you are a Primary Health Network, you can use the [word version](/doc/service-provider-quick-reference-guide-template.docx) to tailor some of the information to your local context.
+* If you are a service provider, it is recommended that you use the [PDF version of the PMHC MDS Service Provider Quick Reference Guide](/doc/service-provider-quick-reference-guide.pdf) produced by the Department of Health.
+* If you are a Primary Health Network, you can use the [Word version of the PMHC MDS Service Provider Quick Reference Guide](/doc/service-provider-quick-reference-guide-template.docx) to tailor some of the information to your local context.

 ## 7. Mailing list
 If you would like to be notified about updates to the specifications or